milesmahon/tweet-graph/README.md

-Uses <a href="https://github.com/twitter/twurl">Twurl</a> to pull tweets from Bernie Sanders, counts instances of keywords and uses matplotlib.pyplot to graph them. twurl via subprocess is the simplest way to do this now that the API requires OAuth.
+Uses <a href="https://github.com/twitter/twurl">Twurl</a> to pull tweets from a twitter user, counts instances of keywords and uses matplotlib.pyplot to graph them. twurl via subprocess is the simplest way to do this now that the API requires OAuth.

 #####Usage